- George Washington University Law School, J.D.

 - Market News International, Inc., on its sale to Xinhua Finance Limited

 - Mitsui O.S.K.
-Lines, Ltd., on its joint venture with Brookfield Asset Management Inc. in the container terminal business, including the sale of a 49% in asset in MOL’s Los Angeles and Oakland container terminal
+Lines, Ltd., on its joint venture with Brookfield Asset Management Inc. in the container terminal business, including the sale of a 49% interest in MOL’s Los Angeles and Oakland container terminal

 - Palm Bay International, Inc., on the sale of its interest in the Skinny Girl Margarita business, its acquisition of Heritance Wines, the sale of its interest in 901 Tequila and the sale of its interest in Voli Vodka

-- ProCure Treatment Centers, Inc., on the sale of its Chicago proton therapy cancer treatment business to Cadence Health and the disposition of its Seattle proton therapy cancer treatment center to Seattle Proton Center Holdings.
+- ProCure Treatment Centers, Inc. on the sale of its Chicago proton therapy cancer treatment business to Cadence Health and the disposition of its Seattle proton therapy cancer treatment center to Seattle Proton Center Holdings.

 - PSINet Inc. on its $2.1 billion acquisition of Metamor Worldwide, Inc., its $240 million acquisition of OC-48 fiber optic telecommunications capacity from IXC Communications in exchange for a 20% common stock position, its $720 million acquisition of Transaction Network Services, Inc., its tender offer for and amalgamation with iStar Canada, and its sale of PSINet Japan Inc. to Cable and Wireless PLC

 - Sydsvenska Dagbladets AB on the sale of Acrotec AB to Baldwin Technology Company, Inc.

-- Tiffany & Co. on its disposition of Little Switzerland Inc.
+- Tiffany & Co. on its sale of Little Switzerland Inc.